Federated Ensemble-Directed Offline Reinforcement Learning: Federated Offline Reinforcement Learning

 One approach to leveraging experiences across users without sharing data would be to combine existing federated learning techniques with offline RL algorithms. \emph{Is such a na\"{\i}ve federation strategy sufficient to learn an excellent federated policy collaboratively?
 Furthermore, is federation even necessary?} In this section, we aim to understand the challenges of federated offline RL with the goal of designing an algorithmic framework to address these challenges.

-We start with an example illustrating the issues in designing a federated offline RL algorithm.
+We start by illustrating the issues in designing a federated offline RL algorithm.
 We consider the Hopper environment from MuJoCo \citep{todorov2012mujoco}, with $|\mathcal{N}| = 10$, $|\mathcal{D}_{i}| = 5000$, and we use the data from the D4RL dataset \citep{fu2020d4rl}.
 However, instead of using the data generated by the same policy for all clients, we consider the setting where five clients use the data from the hopper-expert-v2 dataset (which was generated using a completely trained (expert) SAC policy) and five clients use the data from the hopper-medium-v2 dataset (which was generated using a partially trained (medium) policy achieving only a third of the expert performance).
 The clients and the server are unaware of the quality (expert or medium) of the data.
 Fig.~\ref{fig:why1} shows the performance comparison of multiple algorithms, where the mean and the standard deviation are calculated over $4$ seeds.

-\textbf{Combining All Data (Centralized):} Combining the data and learning centrally is the ideal scenario in supervised learning.
-However, as seen in Fig.~\ref{fig:why1}, performing centralized training by combining data generated using different behavior policies in offline RL can be detrimental.
-Sharing data can exacerbate the distributional shift between the learned policy and the individual datasets, leading to divergence of the learned policy and causing poor performance.
-We note that such performance deterioration due to combining data from behavior policies with different expertise levels is observed in the offline RL literature \citep{yu2021conservative,fujimoto2021minimalist,cql}.
+\textbf{Combining All Data (Centralized):} Combining data and learning centrally is the ideal scenario in supervised learning.
+However, as seen in Fig.~\ref{fig:why1}, performing centralized training over combined data generated using different behavior policies in offline RL can be detrimental.
+This is consistent with \cite{yu2021conservative} that proves that pooling data from behavior policies with different expertise levels can exacerbate the distributional shift between the learned policy and the individual datasets, leading to poor performance.
+Similar deterioration due to combining data has also been observed in other offline RL literature \citep{fujimoto2021minimalist,cql}.
+We also explore centralized algorithms with data re-balancing, and observer that FEDORA is still superior (See Appendix \ref{apdx:datarebal}).
+We would like to further emphasise that combining the data from all clients is a hypothetical base in the federated setting, as data is distributed amongst clients and cannot be combined.

 \textbf{Individual Offline RL:} Here, agents apply offline RL to their own datasets without collaborating with others.
 In Fig.~\ref{fig:why1}, we observe that clients with either expert or medium data do not learn well and exhibit a large standard deviation.
 This observation may be attributed to no client having sufficient data to learn a good policy.